aishashok/ALIST-library/README.md

 HDU1: Table containing the parameters of the models.

-HDU2: The model Spectra (shape of this array is 4D matrix--Age, metallicity, alpha-abundance, no.of pixels)
+HDU2: The model Spectra (shape of this array is no. of models X no.of pixels)

-HDU3: The Variance spectra (4D matrix)
+HDU3: The Variance spectra (same shape as the model spectra)

 A sample code to read in a spectral model is provided here: [ALIST_read](alist_call.py)